Sonoma Mendocino Redwood Interpretive Master Plan

 Save the Redwoods League is restoring a former lumber mill site to a pristine ecosystem.
 APA’s interpretive plan encourages visitors to explore the majestic redwood tree from many perspectives and investigate their relationship to the tallest, oldest living organisms in the world.

-Spring Mountains Visitor Gateway
+Spring Mountains <br />Visitor Gateway

-The Spring Mountains are a special place.
-They are a unique ecosystem populated by endemic species, the holy land of Nuwuvi Native American Nations, and a recreational escape for local residents.
-In collaboration with architectural partners LGA, the U.S. Forest Service, Nuwuvi and various stakeholders, AldrichPears designed an interpretive center in the Spring Mountains, just […]
+The Spring Mountains are a unique ecosystem populated by endemic species, a holy land for Nuwuvi Native American Nations, and a recreational escape forlocal residents.
+APA worked closely with the U.S. Forest Service, Nuwuvi, stakeholders, and architects to design an interpretive gateway to the Mountains that connects visitors to the area’s many layers of significance.

-Sheikh Zayed Desert Learning Centre
+Sheikh Zayed Desert <br />Learning Centre

 The largest attraction of its type in the Gulf, The Sheikh Zayed Desert Learning Centre explores the natural diversity of Abu Dhabi’s desert and its cultural connections.
 APA led an international team to develop an experience that seamlessly integrates with the building’s complex architecture.